 Intimate lubricants do not fall under the definition of cosmetics under EU regulation, so despite being ‘leave on’ products, theoretically you may still find isothiazolinone preservatives in them.
 For instance, at the UK Love Honey adult website, several of the products on sale contain MI, such as the Tickle Her Pink Clitoral Stimulating Gel.

-I’m uncertain whether lubricants are or aren’t classified as lubricants in the US and Australia, but as the isothiazolinones are permitted in all types of products anyway in these countries, they could crop up there too.
+I’m uncertain whether lubricants are or aren’t classified as cosmetics in the US and Australia, but as the isothiazolinones are permitted in all types of products anyway in these countries, they could crop up there too.

 Here is a safe selection, first from the US, then UK and Australia.